sebastiangon11/shelf/README.md

 Shelf is a super dynamic Note-taking application build on [Electron](https://www.electronjs.org/docs).<br />

 Shelf is always available with a customizable shortcut.
-This allows you to take your notes without losing focus or having to change screens and lose your time. <br />
+This allows you to take your notes without losing focus or having to change screens and lose your time.

-You also get clipboard history out of the box.
+You also get clipboard history with image and text support out of the box.

 ![](https://github.com/sebastiangon11/shelf/blob/master/assets/demo.gif?raw=true)

-# Download
+# Download for Max & Windows

 https://github.com/sebastiangon11/shelf/releases